embulk/embulk-filter-calcite/README.md

     query: SELECT * FROM $PAGES
 ```

 Users can define `SELECT` query as query option in the filter config section. `$PAGES` represents Pages that input plugin creates and sends. `$PAGES` schema is Embulk input schema given.
 On the other hand, the output schema of the plugin is built from the metadata of query result.

-SQL language provided by Apache Calcite: https://calcite.apache.org/docs/reference.html
+Embulk types are converted into Apache Calcite types internally.
+This is type mapping between Embulk and Apache Calcite.

 | Embulk type | Apache Calcite type |      JDBC type      |
 | ----------- | ------------------- | ------------------- |